Dr. Ajay Gupta, M.B., B.S., M.D.

 LEADERSHIP POSITIONS

-1. Chairman and Founder, Indian Society for Bone and Mineral Research (ISBMR), (http://www.isbmr.org).
+1. Chairman and Founder, Indian Society for Bone and Mineral Research (ISBMR), (https://isbmr.in9.cdn-alpha.com).
 1996-2008In mid-1990s there was no awareness of osteoporosis in India as a public health problem.
 The entire country did not have a single DEXA and norms for bone density amongst Asian Indians were not known.
 In my article “Osteoporosis in India – The nutritional hypothesis”.
 Nat.
 Med.
 J. India, 1996 I proposed that osteoporosis was a major public health problem in India secondary to an epidemic of calcium and vitamin D malnutrition.
 ISBMR serves the following objectives.

 1. To bring together general physicians, endocrinologist, nutritionists, nephorologists, pediatricians, pathologists, radiologists, gynecologists, rheumoatologists and orthopedic surgeons so that a multidisciplinary approach may be used for prevention and research in metabolic bone disease.